Updated: Apr 15

 The Indian Space Research Organization (ISRO) has been leading India's space journey for several decades.
 However, in recent years, the private sector has emerged as a strong partner, incubating startups to be suppliers of components and sub-assemblies.
 According to the Economic Survey of India, the number of new startups in the space sector has increased from one in 2012 to 47 by 2021, with over 100 active space startups currently in the country.

 Despite the COVID-19 pandemic and its associated economic disruptions, the Indian space sector saw a rapid increase in the number of startups in 2021.
 However, this trend was not reflected in investment activity.
 Space startups faced their toughest period since the 2008 economic crisis, with only $45.7 billion in funding in 2021.
 By the end of 2022, venture capitalists had reduced investments in space startups by more than half, to $21.9 billion, seeking safer havens in the face of a bleak economic outlook.

-The good news for Indian space startups is that the majority have the capital to conduct their initial test launches; however, experts believe that attracting global investors will be critical to moving forward in the investment process.
+The majority of Indian space startups have the capital to conduct their initial test launches.
+However, attracting global investors remains critical to scaling up their operations.
 Investors in India and globally are currently looking for startups that can provide early proof of concept for their technology.
-"Once more startups begin to demonstrate their technologies, the Indian market should be profitable enough to attract global investments as well," Mazumdar said.
+Once startups demonstrate their technologies, the Indian market should be profitable enough to attract global investments, according to industry experts.

-"While Indian ventures have pitched the 'low-cost' value propositions in terms of the space operations that they are building, just focusing on the cost aspect will not be enough to draw eyeballs.
-As a result, global investors are looking to markets such as the United States or the European Union, which have more favourable policies and regulations, to invest in space ventures.
+Indian space startups have pitched the "low-cost" value proposition of the space operations they are building.
+However, according to Anupam Shukla, a space sector lawyer and partner at Pioneer Legal, just focusing on the cost aspect will not be enough to draw global investor attention.
+Investors are looking to markets such as the United States or the European Union, which have more favorable policies and regulations, to invest in space ventures.